-LOP stands for Letter of Protection, and they are actually very common for people who have health insurance or money to pay out of pocket for medical treatment.
-When a person who has no health insurance and not enough money to pay for medical treatment the doctor is given two options:
+An LOP is very common for people who have health insurance or money to pay out of pocket for medical treatment.
+When a person who has no health insurance and not enough money to pay for medical treatment, the doctor is given two options:

-- Don’t help that person and send them away because he will never be paid.
+- Don’t help that person — send them away, because they won’t pay.